 However, computers have changed a lot since the introduction of C. Fitting an entire program into memory isn’t much of an issue, and CPUs have become unbelievably faster.
 The traditional wisdom could use some re-evaluation.
 While changing a source file can be relatively fast, changing a header file requires recompiling every source file that includes it.

 Compiling C++ programs today can be incredibly slow, and it’s not getting any better.
 Visual Studio gets slower with each release (many developers still prefer the 2008 edition), and the language specification only gets more complex with each new version.
 Complexity matters for build times: code that is more complex takes longer to parse.

 Reducing compile times is important in software engineering: your time is valuable, and time spent waiting for compilation means less time for writing code and testing the code.
 Programmers have a variety of ways to cut down on their build times:

 - Changing header files as little as possible is probably the most common strategy.
 It already works well with the principle of encapsulation (keep your interfaces consistent), but in practice, improving a class can often require a change to some part of a header.
 Even just changing a comment will tell build systems to recompile all source files that include the header.

-- Relatedly, a surefire way to reduce your build times is to #include fewer headers in your source files.
-The fewer source files you have that include a header, the fewer that have to be recompiled when that header changes.
-Also, headers are still code, and still have to be parsed just like source files.
+- Relatedly, a surefire way to reduce your build times is to #include fewer headers.
+The fewer source files you have that include a header, the fewer will have to be recompiled when that header changes.
+Headers are still code and have to be parsed just like source files.

 - Templates are a huge source of long build times in C++.
 Cutting down on your use of templated classes is one way to reduce build times.